shiversoftdev/redpwn-i-wanna-find-the-flag/README.md

 \
 ![game8](/img/gida8.png)\
 \
-Upon reloading, dieing, warping, we hit our breakpoint, and from there, its just an enumeration of room indexes until we find `0xC`, aka, flag room\
+Upon reloading, dying, warping, etc. we hit our breakpoint, and from there, its just an enumeration of room indexes until we find `0xC`, aka, flag room\
 ![game9](/img/gida9.png)\
 ![gameA](/img/gidaA.png)\
 \